SDG 7 - Strategic Initiatives

 Energy Services for Industry energy3.png

-Western provides direct services to local industries aimed at improving energy efficiency and clean energy.
+Western provides direct services to local industries aimed at improving energy efficiency and advancing clean energy solutions.
+These services span research collaborations, consulting, workshops, and real-world testing environments.
 Some examples include:

 Inform and Support Government energy-4.png